oracle-livelabs/security/accessgovernance/manage-campaign/manage-campaign.md

   ![Menu Monitor Campaign](images/open-menu-monitor-campaign.png)
 2. You will see a list of **in progress** campaigns you own or created.
 Select the campaign you created in this lab.
   ![View List of Campaigns](images/view-list-campaign.png)
-3. You can have an insight on the progress made by reviewers.
+3. You can have an insight into the progress made by reviewers.
 View how many **reviewers** are assigned to this campaign.
-For each reviewer, how many review items they got assigned, and what are percentage progress they made.
+For each reviewer, how many review items they get assigned, and what are percentage of progress did they make?
   ![Campaign Progress](images/view-campaign-progress.png)
-4. Click on button **Additional Details** to see more details for the selected campaign.
+4. Click on the button **Additional Details** to see more details for the selected campaign.
   ![Campaign Additional Details](images/view-campaign-additional-details.png)
-5. Click on drop-down menu of **Actions**, Select **View report** to view a report showing the progress details of the selected campaign.
+5. Click on the drop-down menu of **Actions**, Select **View report** to view a report showing the progress details of the selected campaign.
   ![Campaign Progress Menu](images/view-campaign-progress-menu.png)
 6. You can review out-of-the-box analytics and reports on campaign progress.
-You can also download the report as PDF file.
+You can also download the report as a PDF file.
   ![Campaign Analytics](images/view-campaign-analytics.png)
-7. Click **Close** and go back to campaign detail screen, click on **Actions** drop-down menu.
+7. Click **Close** and go back to the campaign detail screen, click on the **Actions** drop-down menu.
 You have the option to **Terminate** the current campaign.
 You also have the option to **Clone** the current campaign.
   ![Campaign Detail Menu](images/campaign-detail-menu.png)
-8. Click on **Clone** and enter new name for the campaign.
+8. Click on **Clone** and enter a new name for the campaign.
 Select **Run now**.
 Then click on **Create**.
 You have now created a new campaign by cloning an existing campaign.
   ![Clone Campaign](images/clone-campaign.png)
-9. During this lab, as **campaign administrator**, you have leverage the analytics features delivered by **Oracle Access Governance** to have insights on campaigns progress status.
+9. During this lab, as **campaign administrator**, you have leveraged the analytics features delivered by **Oracle Access Governance** to have insights on campaign progress status.
 You also learn how to quickly create a new campaign by cloning an existing campaign.
 10. **Congratulations!** You now finish **Oracle Access Governance Hands-on Lab**.
 In this workshop, you have learned how to:
     - Create access review campaigns as administrator
     - Review user privileges for yourself and your direct reports